fivetran/dbt_linkedin_source/README.md

 ```

 ### Switching to Local Currency
 Additionally, the package allows you to select whether you want to add in costs in USD or the local currency of the ad.
-By default, the package used USD.
+By default, the package uses USD.
 If you would like to have costs in the local currency, add the following variable to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml